-As we say goodbye to summer and hello to the new school year, darker mornings and evenings, now is the time to consider how secure your house is during the day when it may be left unoccupied for several hours at the time.
+As we say goodbye to summer and hello to the new school year, darker mornings and evenings, now is the time to consider how secure your house is during the day when it may be left unoccupied for several hours at a time.
 Did you know that in the UK 74 homes are burgled every hour?
 Read our General home security suggestions below!

 General home security suggestions: